SH4RKKK/auto-assembler-scripts/UE4/README.md

 **Console troll variant** (`flyhack/flyhack_console_troll`)

-All in one script combining the fly hook with a console that prints a message on a loop.
-Uses a hardcoded pointer chain instead of the pointer finder.
+All in one script combining the fly hook with a console that prints a funny message on a loop.
+Uses a hardcoded pointer chain, which was the prior version, instead of the pointer finder.

 ## Console

 **`console/open_console`**

 Opens a Windows console window and redirects stdout to it.
-Frees its own memory on completion.
-Enable this before any script that prints output.

 **`console/packet_reader`**